 In keeping with the gospel values of All Saints’ and the directives of the UK Safer Internet Centre, our approach to education on the safe use of the internet is predicated upon the school’s learning values of faith, forgiveness, friendship, kindness, respect, and trust, which are instilled through teaching and learning across the whole curriculum, and key skills required for digital citizenship, taught though computing education, as well as visits by educators and experts.

-In October 2016, the school held its second Safer Internet Parents’ Evening, to further discuss the digital educational products we provide to our pupils, all of which are in wide use, and comply with the highest standards of internet safety.
+In September 2019, the school held its third Safer Internet Parents’ Evening, to further discuss the digital educational products we provide to our pupils, all of which are in wide use, and comply with the highest standards of internet safety.

 Through discrete and focused teaching sessions, every class is instructed on the three key attitudes of the All Saints’ digital model citizen.